Content on this page was generated by AI and has not been manually reviewed.

 Can I use Edge Secure Network on mobile?

 Edge is primarily a desktop/browser feature, but Edge on mobile devices may offer similar privacy options in some builds.
 Check the latest Edge app settings for Secure Network availability.
-Operator edge review: in-depth operator edge vpn analysis of features, privacy, performance, pricing, and user experience

 Does Edge Secure Network protect my Wi‑Fi on public networks?